mc516/Phase-2-project/README.md

 # Personal Recipe Book
-Keep track of all your recipes right here!
+Keep track of all your delicious recipes right here!

 ## Description
 A recipe page that displays all of your recipes that can be filtered via the search bar.